Robustness Analysis of Video-Language Models Against Visual and Language Perturbations: Conclusion

 \section{Conclusion}

 In this work we propose a robustness benchmark for video-language models and provide initial insights of several multimodal approaches.
 In order to perform this study, we create two benchmark datasets, MSRVTT-P and YouCook2-P. Our empirical study provides several interesting insights into the behavior of some of the existing models on the proposed benchmarks.
-Some key observations are 1) models are generally more robust when only text is perturbed as opposed to when only video is perturbed, 2) models that are pre-trained are typically more robust with improved performance on zero-shot evaluation 3) models attend more to scene and objects rather than to motion and action.
+Some key observations are 1) models are generally more susceptible when only video is perturbed as opposed to when only text is perturbed, 2) models that are pre-trained are typically more robust with improved performance on zero-shot evaluation 3) models attend more to scene and objects rather than to motion and action.
+For example, original videos were often still matched when the gender is swapped in the query text, words are shuffled, and adverbs and adjectives swapped.
+4) Models showed gender biases when trained on a target dataset as opposed to a larger, pre-training dataset.

 The findings and the benchmark in this work can potentially open up interesting future research on robustness of video-language learning.